haminic/list-continuation/README.md

 - **Smart list continuation**
   Pressing `Enter` at the end of a list item will automatically continue the list.

-- **Smart tabbing**
-  Pressing `Tab` on an empty list item will indent the entire item, not just insert a tab character (can be disabled).

 - **Auto-deletion of empty list items**
   Akin to LaTeX Workshop, pressing `Enter` on an empty list item (i.e. just the prefix with no content), the list prefix will be deleted instead (can be disabled).